 The contract amounts (i.e., notional balances) of the Company's forward and futures contracts and the open sales and purchase commitments are not reflected in the accompanying consolidated balance sheet.
 The Company records the difference between the market price of the underlying metal or contract and the trade amount at fair value.

 The Company is exposed to the risk of failure of the counterparties to its derivative contracts.
 Significant judgment is applied by the Company when evaluating the fair value implications.
 The Company regularly reviews the creditworthiness of its major counterparties and monitors its exposure to concentrations.
 At June 30, 2021, the Company believes its risk of counterparty default is mitigated as a result of such evaluation and the short-term duration of these arrangements.

 The Company utilizes foreign currency forward contracts to manage the effect of foreign currency exchange fluctuations on its sale and purchase transactions.
 These contracts generally have maturities of less than one week.

-Unrealized gains on foreign exchange derivative instruments related to open trades are shown on the face of the condensed consolidated statements of income and totaled $0.001 million and $0.23 million for the three months ended December 31, 2022 and 2021, respectively.
-Unrealized gains on foreign exchange derivative instruments related to open trades are shown on the face of the condensed consolidated statements of income and totaled $0.22 million and $0.01 million for the six months ended December 31, 2022 and 2021, respectively.
+Unrealized (losses) gains on foreign exchange derivative instruments related to open trades are shown on the face of the consolidated statements of income totaled $(129,000) and $57,000 for the years ended June 30, 2021 and 2020, respectively.
 The market values (fair values) of the Company’s foreign exchange forward contracts and the net open sale and purchase commitment transactions, denominated in foreign currencies, outstanding are as follows:

 No definition available.